nopunindented/nopunindented/README.md

 ### Ahoy there!
 I'm Umer Fiaz : D

-• I'm entering my 4th year of software engineering at the University of Alberta
+• I'm in my 4th year of software engineering at the University of Alberta

-• I've completed 3 prior internships and am currently a SWE intern at Dayforce
+• I've completed 4 prior internships and am currently a SWE intern at Fidelity Investments

-• Incoming Software Engineering Intern @Fidelity Investments for Fall 2024

 • President of the UAlberta Computer Engineering Club